mems/calepin/Development/CSS/CSS.md

 > - icon fonts they have zero semantics
 > - adblockers sometimes block icon fonts

+> 1. Vector! - Typically sharper than icon fonts because of non-text anti-aliasing
+> 2. Easy multu-color! - More CSS control than any other method.
+> 3. Animate! - Easy to apply transitions and animations
+> 4. Script away! - Everything is in the DOM.
+> 5. Better accessibility!
+Plus fallbacks! - Fool-proof, once you set it up well
+> 6. Better semantics! - `<svg>` = "image" / `<span>` = "nothing"
+> 7. Ease of use - Easy to manage individual icons, instant build processes.
+> — Sarah Drasner, Chris Coyier, Seren Davies

 > icon fonts do not use progressive enhancement by default — [Performance Calendar » No @font-face Syntax will ever be Bulletproof, Nor Should It Be](http://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/#addendum_okay_but_what_about_icon_fonts)